RubenCid35/RubenCid35/README.md

 ## CURRENT PROJECTS  🔭:
   At the moment I am working in some projects that I will load when finished.

+  - [:construction:]
-  - [:construction:] [**rosseta-rdf**](https://github.com/RubenCid35/rossete-rdf): It can be used to create an RDF File from various data files o databases with RML mappings.
+<a href="https://github.com/RubenCid35/rossete-rdf" style="color: black; text-decoration-style: dotted;">**rosseta-rdf**</a>: It can be used to create an RDF File from various data files o databases with RML mappings.
 It gives control over the some aspects like number of used threads , read/write encoding and reading customization.